HoudiniGraphql/houdini/README.md

 ## 🧩&nbsp;&nbsp;Fragments

 Your components will want to make assumptions about which attributes are available in your queries.
-To address this, Houdini uses GraphQL fragments embedded inside if your component.
-Take, for example, a `UserAvatar` component:
+To support this, Houdini uses GraphQL fragments embedded inside if your component.
+Take, for example, a `UserAvatar` component that requires the `profilePicture` field of a `User`:

 ```svelte
 // components/UserAvatar.svelte